NCAS-CMS/cf-python/docs/source/tutorial.rst

 A field construct or domain construct is stored in a `cf.Field` instance or `cf.Domain` instance respectively.
-Henceforth the phrase "field construct" will be assumed to mean "`cf.Field` instance", and "domain construct" will be assumed to mean "`cf.Domain` instance.
+Henceforth the phrase "field construct" will be assumed to mean "`cf.Field` instance", and "domain construct" will be assumed to mean "`cf.Domain` instance".

 ----